-- Violent protests are ongoing in various parts of Nicaragua, including Managua and Leon, and have resulted in a number of deaths and injuries.
-Looting and roadblocks have been reported around the country.
-Avoid all demonstrations as they may turn violent, and monitor the local media for further information and updates.
+- Avoid all demonstrations as they may turn violent, and monitor the local media for further information and updates.
 See

-- Violent crime is common and widespread in Nicaragua, including in the capital Managua.
-Violent crime in Nicaragua often involves firearms and is frequently related to violent street gangs.
+- Violent crime is common and widespread in Nicaragua, including in Managua.
+It often involves firearms and is related to violent street gangs.
 See

-- If you plan to visit San Juan del Sur and take part in the partying scene, read
+- If you plan to party in San Juan del Sur, read

 - The hurricane season is June to November.
 Landslides, mudslides and flooding may occur.
 Nicaragua has active volcanoes.
 Earthquakes, tsunamis and landslides also occur.
 Find out the emergency instructions of each place you stay.
 See